Accessibility

 Moreover, there will be artists performing during the night, which means different lighting, sound levels and ground implantation (possibility of cables on the floor etc) .

-Check out all the self-assessment forms from the museums regarding accessibility for MNF, available from 30.09.
-You can also find this info on each museum’s page.
+Check out all the self-assessment forms from the museums regarding accessibility for MNF, available on this page, as well as on each museum’s page.

 Where can I find information on museum accessibility during MNF?